Skip to Main Content

 Rapid ILL

-Have you found a journal article that library does NOT have full-text access to?
-Don't worry!
-We can get it for you within 48 hrs. and have it delivered straight to your email.
-This service is called Rapid ILL.
-To use it, access the link below.
-Research just got easier!
+Need an article NOT available in full text?
+We can get it for you and have it delivered straight to your email.
+To use RAPID ILL access the link below.

 Refworks with Login link and How to use it